JervenBolleman/hashpan/README.md

 frequency order of the hacker list of PANs, hence if the execution is aborted earlier then we will likely have the most possible hashes.

 This presented some challenges with the Java Streams APIs since the parallel implementation will partition the ordered list into front and back partitions, and have the other worker threads start more or less in the middle.
 So I stored the IINs in a blocking queue and pulled the "work ticket" just after the parallel split in the stream.
 This resulted in the desired effect of more frequently used IINs being searched first.
+Since the number of IINs is small compared to the number of card numbers searched, the overhead of pulling a ticket form a concurrent queue is irrelevant.

 Optimization
 ============

-The unoptimized code ran at 569 ns/hash, however sticking VisualVM into the execution and discovered that there was a lot of time not spent hashing.
+The unoptimized code ran at 569 ns/hash.
+After sticking VisualVM into the execution I discovered that there was a lot of time spent doing things other than hashing.
 The two biggest culprits were time spent looking up the SHA1 hashing algorithm and translating bytes to and from Strings.

 Looking up a digest algorithm via the proper Java APIs every time was very slow, so a fast hashing algorithm was instantiated directly (the